kennethtxytqw/keras-preprocessing/CONTRIBUTING.md

 5. Write tests.
 Your code should have full unit test coverage.
 If you want to see your PR merged promptly, this is crucial.
 If your PR is a bug fix, it is advisable to add a new test, which, without your fix in this PR, would have failed.

 6. Run our test suite locally.
 It's easy: from the Keras folder, simply run: `py.test tests/`.
-    - You will need to install the test requirements as well: `pip install -e .[tests]`.
+    - You will need to install the test requirements as well: `pip install -e ".[tests]"`.

 7. Make sure all tests are passing:
     - with the Theano backend, on Python 2.7 and Python 3.6.
 Make sure you have the development version of Theano.